storesafe/cordova-sqlite-storage-starter-app/README.md

 - `cordova-plugin-dialogs` - specified in `config.xml`
 - `cordova-sqlite-storage` plugin - specified in `config.xml`

-NOTE: The plugins were added using the `--save` flag to ensure that they would be automatically installed.
-It is recommended to use the `--save` flags to add any other plugins rather than adding such plugins to git.
+IMPORTANT NOTE: The plugins were added using the `--save` flag to ensure that they would be tracked in `config.xml` for automatic installation.
+It is recommended to use the `--save` flag on Cordova pre-7.0 to track any other plugins added in `config.xml` (this is automatic starting with Cordova `7.0`).
+It is NOT recommended to commit `plugins` or `platforms` directories to git or any other form of source code control.

 ## To add another plugin

 ```shell
 cordova plugin add my-plugin-id --save
 ```

+NOTE: `--save` flag is automatic and not needed in Cordova 7.0 and greater

 ## How to run